-Applicable legislation and guidelines used to compile the report Reference where applied The Constitution of the Republic of South Africa, 1996 Vahlengwe Mining Advisory and Consulting is Under Section 24 of the Constitution of the Republic of South Africa, 1996 (Act No. 108 of 1996), it is undertaking an EIA process to identify and determine clearly stated that: the potential impacts associated with the proposed Everyone has the right to prospecting activities.
-Mitigation measures recommended will aim to ensure that the potential a) an environment that is not harmful to their health or well-being; and impacts are managed to acceptable levels to support b) to have the environment protected, for the benefit of present and future generations, through reasonable legislative and other measures that - the rights as enshrined in the Constitution. (i) Prevent pollution and ecological degradation; (ii) Promote conservation; and Secure ecologically sustainable development and use of natural resources while promoting justifiable economic and social development.
-National Environmental Management Act, 1998 (Act No. 107 of 1998) and EIA Regulations (as Activities associated with the proposed prospecting amended in 2017) activities are identified as in the Listed Activities in the The Environmental Management Act, 1998 (Act No. 107 of 1998) (NEMA) (as amended) was set in Listing Notices 1 and 2 of the NEMA Regulations GN place in accordance with Section 24 of the Constitution.
-Certain environmental principles under R983 and GN R984 (as amended).
-NEMA must be adhered to, to inform decision making for issues affecting the environment.
+Applicable legislation and guidelines used to compile the report Reference where applied The Constitution of the Republic of South Africa, 1996 Vahlengwe Mining Advisory and Consulting is Under Section 24 of the Constitution of the Republic of South Africa, 1996 (Act No. 108 of 1996), it is clearly undertaking an EIA process to identify and stated that: determine the potential impacts associated with the proposed prospecting activities.
+Mitigation Everyone has the right to measures recommended will aim to ensure that a) an environment that is not harmful to their health or well-being; and the potential impacts are managed to b) to have the environment protected, for the benefit of present and future generations, through reasonable acceptable levels to support the rights as legislative and other measures that - enshrined in the Constitution. (i) Prevent pollution and ecological degradation; (ii) Promote conservation; and Secure ecologically sustainable development and use of natural resources while promoting justifiable economic and social development.
+National Environmental Management Act, 1998 (Act No. 107 of 1998) and EIA Regulations (as Activities associated with the proposed amended in 2017) prospecting activities are identified as in the The Environmental Management Act, 1998 (Act No. 107 of 1998) (NEMA) (as amended) was set in place Listed Activities in the Listing Notices 1 and 2 of in accordance with Section 24 of the Constitution.
+Certain environmental principles under NEMA must be the NEMA Regulations GN R983 and GN R984 adhered to, to inform decision making for issues affecting the environment. (as amended).